 The wrought-iron gates that greet visitors honor Miss May.
 The entrance gate bears her initials and was dedicated by her family in 1992.
 Other gates created in 1935 by Mrs. Frank Tyldesley of Wales depict camellias, Miss May’s favorite flower.
 It is fitting that the property’s namesake flower, Kalmia latifolia, blooms in the month of May.

-Miss May had a generous spirit, and in 1965 she donated the house and 28 acres of the grounds to nearby Coker College.
-Today the gardens serve as an outdoor classroom for the liberal arts college and remain open to the a public for all interested in studying the native and introduced plants that Miss May personally cultivated on this unusual bluff in the Pee Dee.
+Miss May had a generous spirit, and in 1965 she donated the house and 28 acres of the grounds to nearby Coker College (now Coker University).
+Today the gardens serve as an outdoor classroom for the liberal arts school and remain open to the a public for all interested in studying the native and introduced plants that Miss May personally cultivated on this unusual bluff in the Pee Dee.

 Kalmia Gardens is listed in the National Register: